 - Solid food – nuts, seeds, bones – can injure the gums;

 - Smoking and alcohol use should be completely ruled out or minimized as much as possible.

 How Gingivectomy Corrects Your Smile?

-After gingivectomy, the teeth visually increase, and the gingival form changes.
+After a gingivectomy, the teeth visually increase, and the gingival form changes.
 Aesthetic surgery makes it more correct and attractive.
-After carrying out hardware cleaning and bleaching in combination with gingivectomy, your smile can become truly ideal.
+After carrying out hardware cleaning and bleaching in combination with a gingivectomy, your smile can become truly ideal.

-Smile Makeover of LA offers dental services in Glendale, Burbank and surrounding areas.
+Smile Makeover of LA offers dental services in Glendale, Burbank, and surrounding areas.
 If you would like to make an appointment to see the best dentist in Glendale Dr. Sahakyan, contact us or give us a call at 1-818-578-2324.
 Dr. Sahakyan will perform a thorough examination, promptly identify any problems and suggest options to deal with them effectively.